Wellness

 Well, yes.
 Sweating does help in breaking the fever and bringing back normal body temperature.

 Once a person’s fever runs its course, the body needs to lower its core temperature.
-That’s where fever sweating kicks in.
+That’s where fever and sweating kick in.
 Sweating is the body’s only way to regulate the normal temperature.

-Fever sweating is not a fun part of the whole course of your health problem but it has its share of benefits which help the body in self- responding towards fighting the fever.
+Fever sweating is not a fun part of the whole course of your health problem but it has its share of benefits that help the body in self-responding towards fighting the fever.

 When a person has a fever, the normal body temperature (which is around 98.6 degrees) starts changing and fluctuating and mostly rises.